tdkng/tdkng/README.md

 ---

 ### 🎯 What Drives Me
-I love building things that solve real problems, whether that's designing systems, optimizing performance, or creating intuitive interfaces.
-I’m drawn to projects that challenge me to think deeply about architecture, reliability, and scalability.
-Most of all, I enjoy collaborating with others who are passionate about learning, experimenting, and pushing technology forward.
+I love building things that challenge me to think how I design the system and optimize performance.
+I also enjoy creating intuitive interfaces until I impulsively decide to restart everything because I looked at my design a bit too long.
+Most of all, I enjoy collaborating with others who are passionate, decisive, and motivated.

 ---